jonasbn/til/README.md

 &copy; 2016 jonasbn

 This repository is licensed under the MIT license.
-See `LICENSE` for details.
+See [`LICENSE`](LICENSE) file for details.
 Much is lifted from elsewhere and might by copyrighted under other licenses by the respective authors.
 I will mention this where applicable and I will link to original sources if possible.